<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 • Deep conversation intelligence for sales teams

-• Strong coaching and deal-level insights
+• Strong coaching and deal-level insight

-• CRM integrations support revenue workflows
+• CRM integrations that support revenue workflows

-• Higher cost compared to lightweight tools
+• Higher cost than lightweight tools

 • Overkill for non-sales use cases